JimOluwaseyi/Es6-awesome-book/README.md

 - [📝 License](#license)
 <!-- PROJECT DESCRIPTION -->
 # 📖 [awesome books] <a name="about-project"></a>

-> Describe your project in 1 or 2 sentences.
-**[awesome books]** is a HTML, CSS and javascript project that creates a booklist based off user input.
+**[awesome books]** is a HTML, CSS, javascript and a library Luxon project that creates a booklist based off user input using ES6 syntax modules.

 ## 🛠 Built With <a name="html, css and javascript">html, css and javascript</a>